mattmaas/hackathon/README.md

 ## Help

-If you need anything at all, please email us (hackathon@clarifai.com), Tweet at us [@clarifaidev](https://twitter.com/clarifaidev) or find one of us at the hackathon (we sent a squad!).
+If you need anything at all, please email us (hackers@clarifai.com), Tweet at us [@clarifaidev](https://twitter.com/clarifaidev) or find one of us at the hackathon.

 Have fun and good luck!